kenheaslip/EducationEngineer/education-engineer/tutorial.md

 Internal cluster routing to your pods - When you deploy your application into Kubernetes, it runs in a resource called a pod.
 The number of pods that run is controlled in your deployment file and can be set to 1 pod 22 pods, 100 pds, etc. These pods can start and stop many times a day resulting in frequent internal IP changes for your workloads.
 The service resource is tied to your deployment and keeps track of how many pods are running and the information it needs to send traffic to them.
 View the kubernetes service resource as more of a dynamic load balancer that is always aware of where your application can be reached.

->**Note**: There are other service configurations available for you to use if you need them.
-For more information visit [Official Kuberentes Service Documentation](https://kubernetes.io/docs/concepts/services-networking/service/)

-Let's get your service deployed!
+Let's get your service configuration deployed!

 1. Load your code editor of choice and create an empty yaml file.
 Let's name is testAppService.yaml
 2. Copy and paste the yaml below into our testAppService.yaml file and save the changes.